 Summary

 Night walks can be a serene and enjoyable experience, but they require careful preparation and vigilance to ensure safety.
-From choosing the right attire and planning your route in advance, to carrying safety tools and establishing check-ins with trusted individuals, each step of the preparation process is critical in ensuring your safety.
+From choosing the proper attire and planning your route to carrying safety tools and establishing check-ins with trusted individuals, each step of the preparation process is critical in ensuring your safety.

 Frequently Asked Questions